SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

   registry.
 The {context-root} MAY be an empty, zero length string.

 o  {version} is a label which identifies the interface version.
 This is the equivalent of the <version> element in the EPP RFCs.
+The version used in a REPP URL MUST match the version used by EPP in the upper layer.

 o  {collection} MUST be substituted by "domains", "hosts" or "contacts", referring to either [@!RFC5731], [@!RFC5732] or [@!RFC5733].